ThibaultJanBeyer/cheatsheets/JavaScript-Cheatsheet.md

 // Each piece of information we include in an object is known as a property.
 Each Property has a Value var myObj = new Object(); // object constructor myObj["key"] = "value"; // or myObj.key = "value";

+delete newObject.key; // removes the key (very uncommon) console.log("key" in anObject); // "in" returns a Boolean value that indicates whether that object has that property

 myObj.hasOwnProperty('name') // returns true if myObj has a name property
 ```